Learning Decision-Focused Uncertainty Sets in Robust Optimization

-where $z = (x, \alpha) \in \mathcal{Z} \subset \reals^{n+1}$.
-Note that when Assumption~\ref{ass:bounded} holds, we have $\mathcal{Z} = \mathcal{X} \times \mathcal{D}_{\alpha}$ being a compact set.
-The function $\psi_{z}$ then maps to values in $(0,1)$, and we consider the entire function class
+where $w = (\theta, \alpha) \in \mathcal{W} \subset \reals^{q+1}$.
+Note that when Assumption~\ref{ass:bounded} holds, we have $\mathcal{W} = \mathcal{D}_{\theta} \times \mathcal{D}_{\alpha}$ being a compact set.
+The function $\psi_{w}$ then maps to values in $(0,1)$, and we consider the entire function class

-which we use to acquire the finite sample probabilistic guarantee in Theorem~\ref{thm:fin_sample}. \begin{theorem}[Finite sample probabilistic guarantee] Suppose Assumptions~\ref{ass:bounded} and~\ref{assup:bound_range} and hold.
-For the function class $\Psi$ defined above, suppose the following condition on the covering number $N$ holds with constants $V$ and $K$, relative to the $L_2(Q)$ norm~$\|\psi\|_{Q,2} = (\int |\psi|^2 dQ)^{1/2}$ with probability measure $Q$,
+which we use to acquire the finite sample probabilistic guarantee in Theorem~\ref{thm:fin_sample}. \begin{theorem}[Finite sample probabilistic guarantee] Suppose Assumptions~\ref{ass:define} to~\ref{assup:bound_range} hold.
+For the function class $\Psi$ defined above, suppose the following condition on the covering number $N^{\text{cov}}$ holds with constants $V$ and $K$, relative to the $L_2(Q)$ norm~$\|\psi\|_{Q,2} = (\int |\psi|^2 dQ)^{1/2}$ with probability measure $Q$,

 for every $0 < \delta < K$.
-Then, when Algorithm~\ref{alg:learning} converges to an $\epsilon$-stationary point of~\eqref{eq:bilevel_sampled}, we have the finite sample probabilistic guarantee
+Then, when Algorithm~\ref{alg:learning} converges to an $\epsilon$-stationary point of~\eqref{eq:bilevel_sampled}, given as $\theta^\star$, we have the finite sample probabilistic guarantee

-where $\beta = (D\sqrt{N}C\tau/\sqrt{V})^V\exp(-2NC^2\tau^2)$, $D$ is a constant that depends only on $K$, and $\tau \leq (c^{\min}+\kappa+\epsilon)/C$. \end{theorem}
+where $\beta = (D\sqrt{N}C\tau/\sqrt{V})^V\exp(-2NC^2\tau^2)$, $D$ is a constant that depends only on $K$, and $\tau \leq -(c^{\min}+\kappa+\epsilon)/C$. \end{theorem}